LucasHeernan/LucasHeernan/README.md

 🎤 Who am I?

 👋🏼 Hello, my name is Lucas, I'm a Full Stack developer with a Front end orientation.
-I am looking for my first job in the IT field with aspirations to further expand the knowledge already obtained.
+I'm looking for my first job in the IT field with aspirations to further expand the knowledge already obtained.
 I'm looking to join a team from which I can learn their skills and qualities.

 🛠 What technologies do I use?